dj-m/CMA_385Coronado/20201009_CMA_385CoronadoAve.md

 Of the six properties that sold nearby, nearly all matched the physical dimensions of 385 Coronado Ave:

 - All but one were du/triplex.
-- All had 5 bedrooms except for 2 with 4 bedrooms.
+- All but two had 4 bedrooms.
-- The mean living square feet were 2,334 with the mean lot size of 6,607.
+- The mean living square footage is 2,334 with a mean lot size of 6,607.
-  - The mean price per living square foot was $510
+  - The mean price per (living) square feet is $510

 The duplex at 385 Coronado Ave has nearly the same living square footage and a larger lot size that the comparison homes at 6,751 square feet.
-At the current list price, the much lower $487/square feet of living space for 385 Coronado Ave is impressive.
+At the current list price, 385 Coronado Ave has a 5% lower price per square foot at $487.

 Furthermore: